-Based on the above considerations, Mr Derek Carter (Chairman) is considered by the Company to be independent.
-Mr L Wallace (Managing Director/Chief Executive Officer) and Mr M Boyte (Non-Executive Director) are not considered to be independent.
+Based on the above considerations, Mr Derek Carter (Chairman) and Mr Murray Boyte (Non-Executive Director) are considered by the Company to be independent.
+Mr Lachlan Wallace (MD/CEO) is not considered to be independent.

 Regular assessments

 The Board regularly assesses the independence of its Non-Executive Directors.
 Each Director of the Company must provide to the Board of the Company all information regarding his or her interests relevant to his or her independence.
 Where the independence of a Director is lost, this must be immediately disclosed to the market.